agrosner/DBFlow/usage/Migration2Guide.md

 _Please note there many breaking changes in this version_.
 That said, the new version brings much more consistency, bug fixes, and a few notable new features.

-## Breaking Changes
+**New Features**: This release comes with some _very_ notable features such as:
+  1. Subquery support
+  2. Better Column name and alias support
+  3. Private columns support
+  4. One-To-Many annotation support
+  5. Better caching support with other column types
+  6. Non-table Models, providing support for non-uniform or standard queries
+  7. Custom SQLite Open Helpers
+  8. Content Observer improvements.

-In this guide we break up each kind of breaking changes into sections:
+**Breaking Changes**: In this guide we break up each kind of major breaking changes into sections:
   1. Models
   2. Queries
   3. Transaction Manager
   4. Notable removal of deprecated methods and classes
   5. Generated Code

+## Breaking Changes

 ### Models